Stability of Attached Transonic Shocks in Steady Potential Flow past Three-Dimensional Wedges: Mathematical Formulation and Main Theorem -- Theorem 2.1

-\begin{rem} In order to use the Banach fixed-point theorem, we assume the higher regularity with the norms in \eqref{2.17} than those in \eqref{est-thm}, due to the coordinate transformation introduced in \S \ref{subsec:coordinate} to flatten the wedge surface.
+\begin{rem} $\,$ In order to use the Banach fixed-point theorem, we assume the higher regularity with the norms in \eqref{2.17} than those in \eqref{est-thm}, due to the coordinate transformation introduced in {\rm \S \ref{subsec:coordinate}} to flatten the wedge surface.
 The main reason is that, after the coordinate transformation, the coefficients in the equations and the boundary conditions depend on the derivatives of the wedge surface.
-We face the same situation when applying the partial hodograph transformation if the wedge surface is not flat, since the coefficients of the lower order terms also depend on the derivatives of the wedge surface.
+We face the same situation when applying the partial hodograph transformation if the wedge surface is not flat, since the coefficients of the lower order terms depend also on the derivatives of the wedge surface.
 Therefore, the higher regularity in \eqref{2.17} for $w(x_1,x_3)$ and $e_1(x_3)$ is essential in order to employ the contraction mapping theorem. \end{rem}

-\begin{rem} In \cite{CF}, the stability of the piecewise constant weak transonic flow is obtained in the sense that the perturbation is away from the wedge edge.
+\begin{rem} $\,$ In {\rm \cite{CF}}, the stability of the piecewise constant weak transonic flow is obtained in the sense that the perturbations are away from the wedge edge.
 In this paper, we develop a different approach to remove the restriction such that the structure is stable with respect to arbitrary small perturbations of the wedge edge and the incoming flow up to the wedge edge. \end{rem}

-\begin{rem} From Theorem 2.1, we can obtain the asymptotic behavior of the weak shock $\cs$ and the subsonic solution $\varphi^+$ of {\bf Problem \ref{prob}}.
-In fact, based on the definition of the weighted norm in \eqref{def:2.27}--\eqref{def-norm}, it follows from \eqref{est-thm} that $D\varphi^+$ converges to $D\varphi_0^+$ in $\Omega_{\rm s}$ with the decay rate $\Delta_{\bx}^{\beta-1}$ as $\Delta_{\bx}\to \infty$, and the slope of the shock surface $\cs$ converges to the slope of $\cs_0$ with the same decay rate as $\Delta_\bx\to \infty$. \end{rem}
+\begin{rem} $\,$ From Theorem {\rm 2.1}, we can obtain the asymptotic behavior of the weak shock $\cs$ and the subsonic solution $\varphi^+$ of {Problem {\rm \ref{prob}}}.
+In fact, based on the definition of the weighted norm in \eqref{def:2.27}--\eqref{def-norm}, it follows from \eqref{est-thm} that $\DD\varphi^+$ converges to $\DD\varphi_0^+$ in $\Omega_{\rm s}$ with the decay rate $\Delta_{\bx}^{\beta-1}$ as $\Delta_{\bx}\to \infty$, and the slope of the shock surface $\cs$ converges to the slope of $\cs_0$ with the same decay rate as $\Delta_\bx\to \infty$. \end{rem}

+\begin{rem} $\,$ We establish the existence of solutions $\varphi^+$ that are uniformly bounded in the $x_3$--direction and sublinearly grow in the $(x_1,x_2)$--directions.
+This observation allows us to construct a barrier function first to show the uniqueness of solutions of the linear problem $($see the proof of Theorem {\rm \ref{lem-linear}} below$)$, and then to show the uniqueness of solutions of the nonlinear problem by the contraction mapping theorem. \end{rem}

-\section{Mathematical Reformulation}
+\section{$\,$ Mathematical Reformulation}